Calibrating the medium effects of light clusters in heavy-ion collisions

-The same does not occur for the baryonic density: although a small density dependence can be identified with a slight decrease of the density when $v_{\text{surf}}$ increases, the results are also compatible with a single density, $\sim$0.015 fm$^{-3}$, due to the wide distributions in the density domain.
-We identify this density as the chemical freeze-out density at the surface of the emitting source, below which the particles do not feel anymore the nuclear interaction at each step of the cooling process.
+The same does not occur for the baryonic density: although a small density dependence can be identified with a slight decrease of the density when $v_{\text{surf}}$ increases, the results are also compatible with a single density, $\sim$0.015 fm$^{-3}$.
+The relatively large dispersion might signal that at each cooling step the different species decouple from slightly different points of the density profile, as expected in a dynamical process.
+However, within the explored density interval, the abundances vary only very slowly in the model, meaning that we can still consider the $v_{surf}$ sample as a statistical ensemble, and identify the average posterior density as the chemical freeze-out density at the surface of the emitting source, below which the particles do not feel anymore the nuclear interaction.

-This result is at variance with previous analyses \cite{Qin2011,indra,Pais2020prl,Pais2020} where different prescriptions for the expected density were used, but the assumption of an effective density increasing with $v_{\text{surf}}$ was always used.
+This result is at variance with previous analyses \cite{Qin2011,indra,Pais2020prl,Pais2020} where different prescriptions for the expected density were used, but the assumption of an effective density increasing with $v_{\text{surf}}$ was always obtained in the adopted method of analysis.
 The direct extraction of the unknown effective density from the experimental data set via the Bayesian analysis is at the origin of the excellent reproduction of the experimental data in Fig. \ref{Mass_Fractions_vsurf_groups_of_three}.
 It might be interesting to observe that the freeze-out picture was already advanced to interpret INDRA vaporization data \cite{BORDERIE1996}, where multiplicities were very well reproduced with the explicit hypothesis that whatever the effective temperature, fragmentation data bear information on a single density, tentatively identified with the condition of chemical freeze-out.